connorellis/techtest/README.md

 * Add Paging for the musicbrainz API as it currently limited to 100 results in some cases
 * Add additional handling for non-studio albums as we are currently getting the lyrics for the same track across many albums
 * Look at examples where lyrics can't be found due to slight mismatch in song name between the 2 APIs
+    * This is difficult as the Lyrics API doesn't support browsing
 * Extend the unit test suite
 * Extend the pandas data analysis